Market Position Statement - Messages to the market

 Day care opportunities and outreach

-What we want for our residents - Our ambition and vision are to ensure a wide and varied day opportunities offer which promotes independence, social inclusion, and healthier lifestyles.
+What we want for our residents - Our ambition is to ensure a wide, integrated and varied day and outreach opportunities offer which promotes independence, social inclusion, and healthier lifestyles.

 Current provision

-Most day care activity, especially for older persons is building centred day care, with one specialist day centre which supports older people, people with a physical disability, and adults with dementia who have eligible needs.
+For older people, most day care activity is building centred day care, with one specialist day centre providing an integrated service supporting older people, people with a physical disability, and adults with dementia who have assessed eligible needs.
+This service includes personal care on-site and staff trained in supporting residents with complex needs and behaviour that may challenge.
+It also provides an opportunity for unpaid carer respite.

-Following an extensive review of the day opportunities across older persons, physical disability and mental health in 2019 and learnings from the coronavirus pandemic it was identified that broadly speaking, the commissioning model of day service provision has remained fairly static with much activity being centre based, however there is a need to respond more flexibly and creatively to the varying needs of service users and strengthen and build upon the day opportunities offer.
-A modernisation of council commissioned services has been implemented since 2021 and continues to evolve with the aim of providing a variety of community-based options to meet people’s outcomes.
+Following an extensive review of the day opportunities across older persons, physical disability and mental health in 2019 and learnings from the coronavirus pandemic, it was identified that broadly speaking, the commissioning model of day service provision had remained fairly static and there was a need to respond more flexibly and creatively to the varying needs of residents and strengthen and build upon the day opportunities offer.
+A modernisation of council commissioned services has been implemented since 2021 and continues to evolve with the aim of providing a variety of community-based options to meet people’s positive outcomes.
+As part of this, all activities within the specialist day centre are also co-produced with those attending as a key priority for their daily care.

 Our approach to commissioning day support and outreach for people with a learning disability has been developed in partnership with the learning disability partnership board and its working groups.
 We are commissioning a framework of life skills and wellbeing opportunities which will support people with a learning disability and/or autism at a range of times across the week.
 Services will include specialist place-based support, community support, home support, virtual support and independent travel training.
 This will enable people to access support, which is more person-centred, goal-oriented and flexible than traditional day service models.